briochemc/ChainRulesCore.jl/docs/src/design/changing_the_primal.md

 ```@raw html
 <details open><summary>Example for the logistic sigmoid</summary>
 ```
-If we have to computing separately:
+If we have to compute separately:
 ```julia
 julia> @btime 1/(1+exp(x)) setup=(x=rand());
   5.622 ns (0 allocations: 0 bytes)